codewithshek/Basic-c-programming-problems/C program to read marks of a student /README.md

 Below 45% -> Pass Class

-you can also add fail conditional statement if marks are less then 45, if require.
+you can also add fail conditional statement if marks are less then 20 or 30, if require.